Energy label for tyres

 Technical aspects relating to energy, noise and safety

 The special properties of quieter tyres do not have a negative impact on safety.
-Experience has shown that tyres labelled by the TCS as “recommended” or “strongly recommended” are also optimised in terms of noise and comfort, and are thus quieter than those designated as “not recommended”.
+Experience has shown that tyres labelled by the TCS as "recommended" or "strongly recommended" are also optimised in terms of noise and comfort, and are thus quieter than those designated as "not recommended".
 Tyres awarded three or four stars by TCS, and for which a low external rolling noise level is depicted on the label, are both quiet and safe.
-On the other hand, there is a conflict of objectives between wet traction and rolling resistance, but here too progress has been made and the first range of tyres with an A rating in both categories are already available on the market.
+On the other hand, there is a conflict of objectives between wet traction and rolling resistance, but here too progress has been made.

 What are the main characteristics of quiet tyres?